ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 You can just drag the Main Overlay whereever you want, except if you set the opacity to 0 (better set it to 0.01).

  - Show Button: shows/ hides the StashTab Overlay
- - Edit Button: makes the StashTab Overlay clickable and drawable
  - Fetch Button: starts fetching items from PoE servers periodically

 There will be warning displayed in this overlay also: